 Welcome To Charleston, South Carolina

 I fell in love with Charleston the minute I arrived.
 After getting settled at my Airbnb (more on this in Part 2), I started my ‘Holy City’ adventure simply with a walk through the neighborhood, which happens to be my favorite way to explore.

 There were four things, specifically, that I noticed (and appreciated) during my walk.

 Four things that I will forever associate with Charleston: The smell of jasmine in the air.
-The bird songs, both familiar and foreign.
+The bird songs are both familiar and foreign.
 The heaviness of the warm air.
 And the beautiful Spanish moss hanging from those old oak trees that I had been dreaming about.

 There truly is a charm about Charleston that I adored.
 And hey, perhaps one day, I’ll make my way down south to enjoy everything that it has to offer.